cander/til/misc/wisdom.md

 ---

+- Do you want to be right or happy?
+Mostly important when "arguing" with a significant other.
 - Rules about performance tuning:
   - Your first idea is almost surely wrong
   - You need real data, probably from a profiler